 Directly manipulating the thermal mass of the floor is a good way to deal with the extremes of summer and winter in the high desert.
 Hydronic heating is common but examples of hydronic cooling are hard to find.
 The contractors we talked to were reticent to help because as one said “if you cool the floor below the dew point dew will form and your carpets will rot”.
 While this is good advice in damper climates it is very low risk with a house in the high desert.

 Several contractors did an excellent job of selecting the heat pump, reverse chiller, and control valves.
 When we moved in however the electronic side of the control system was a disaster and we were still struggling to find the parts to make the system work.
 The system we use now is built on an Arduino microcontroller.

 The Arduino system connects to the internet through an Ethernet shield and connects to temperature sensors in each of four zones through the Dallas Semiconductor 1-wire protocol.
 Similar sensors measure hydronic fluid temperature at the heat pump and in the floor and outside temperature.

 A set of relays control the Taco zone controllers that then control the zone valves.
 The controller is programed to operate autonomously but checks a website for instructions every 30 seconds.
-This allows the heating of cooling to be turned on remotely and important feature when the objective is to alter the state of the thermal mass of the floor.
+This allows the heating of cooling to be turned on remotely an important feature when the objective is to alter the state of the thermal mass of the floor.

-We have been running this system successfully for three years and it is able to cool the house to 68C on a 110C day and heat it to 68C on a 0C day.
+We have been running this system successfully for six years and it is able to cool the house to 68C on a 110C day and heat it to 68C on a 0C day.
 If others plan to tackle a similar challenge I will be happy to share more information, layouts, and code.